The Rules to increase market share

 Napoleon once said that an Army that marches in the wrong direction and then turns around and goes back has made two mistakes instead of one.
 Toyota did not gain its market leadership by changing its brand marketing strategy on a whim.

 Brand strategy is a long-term commitment and your own lack of commitment spells its doom.

 When challenging a market leader, you need to be compelling.
-Be consistent so that the target market begins to see your brand as you have communicated it.
+Be consistent so that the target market believes your brand promise.
 Apple has changed tactics many times over the years.
 But its brand promise of the customer thinking differently and seeking simplicity has never waned.

 Result — Be a Brand

 Increasing market share at your competitors’ expense takes more than a catchy commercial and tagline.
-If your goal is to be smarter and better than your competition, you need to remain focused and disciplined.
+If your goal is to be smarter and better than your competition, remain focused and disciplined.
 You need to have clarity in your brand space so that your potential customers can find you in the sea of choices that they are bombarded with everyday.

 In such a competitive din of noise, with each demanding hatchling screaming, “Feed me,” your prospects will inevitable seek a means to simplify their decision process.
 Brand does that and nothing else does.
 Let your brand make it easier for them by reflecting the precepts and values that define their lives.